dthain/distsys-fa24/general.md

 ## Setup a Python 3 Environment

-## Note these instructions need updating for Fall 2024, please stay tuned.

 The five programming assignments must be written in Python 3 and run correctly on the CSE student machines.  (student10-13.cse.nd.edu) If you prefer to do your development work on your laptop or another